volodymyrhudyma/blog/content/blog/react-hooks-uselayouteffect.md

 ![Blocking Render](/img/blocking-render.gif "Blocking Render")

-Text rendering is blocked until the time-consuming operation in useLayoutEffect finished.
+Text rendering is blocked until the time-consuming operation in useLayoutEffect is finished.

 ## Summary

-The useLayoutEffect is synchronously executed before the changes are drawn to the screen.
+The useLayoutEffect is executed synchronously before the changes are drawn to the screen.

-It is useful to prevent flickering on initial render, but is can be easily overused, so watch out.
+It's useful for preventing flickering on the first render, but can easily be overused, so be careful.

-In 99% of the cases you should be fine with useEffect, so always try it first and see if it works fine for you, since most effects don't need UI to wait until they are finished.
+In 99% of cases you should be fine with useEffect, so always try it first and see if it works well for you, as most effects don't need UI to wait until they are finished.